Free or entrance by donation museums in Winnipeg, Manitoba, Canada

 The Naval Museum of Manitoba is located inside the HMCS Chippawa Building, the headquarters of the Reserve Division.
 It is open Wednesdays between the hours of 9 am and 3 pm.
 In summer months, it may also be open on Sundays from 1:00 pm to 4:00 pm, but you should check with the museum first.
 When you enter the building through the south door, you need to buzz the museum to gain access.

 Upper Fort Garry Provincial Park is a combination of park, sculpture, and technology that showcases the history of what was once a major fur trading post and of the city of Winnipeg itself.
 It is located where the original Fort Gibraltor was built by the North West Company in 1806.
-All that remains of the old fort is a stone and wood gate dating to 1835, when the fort was rebuilt after a 1926 flood, but strategically placed garden beds and a long engraved and animated wall of weathering steel tell the story of the fort and its strategic importance in Manitoba’s history.
+All that remains of the old fort is a stone and wood gate dating to the 1850s, but strategically placed garden beds and a long engraved and animated wall of weathering steel tell the story of the fort and its strategic importance in Manitoba’s history.

 Upper Fort Garry Provincial Park is located in downtown Winnipeg at the corner of Broadway and Main.
 The park is always open.
 The sound and light show on the Heritage Wall plays every fifteen minutes daily from 10:00 am to 8:00 pm and from 11:00 am to 8:00 pm on weekends.